|Nutritional Guidelines (per serving)|

 Place the soy milk in a separate small bowl.

-Turn zucchini chips over, then bake for another 5 minutes.
+Turn the zucchini chips over, and bake for another 5 minutes.
+Serve immediately.

 - These breaded and oven-baked zucchini chips are great on their own, but if you're cooking for kids, you might want to serve them up with a bit of ranch dressing.

 - If you prefer, you can also pan-fry these little zucchini chips in a bit of oil over medium-high heat.
 You'll need about 4 to 5 minutes on each side to get them nicely browned and crisped.